ShiQiu0419/ShiQiu0419.github.io/index.md

 ## About Me
 <img class="profile-picture" src="me.jpg">

 I am Shi QIU (邱实).
-Previously, I completed my PhD at ANU College of Engineering, Computing & Cybernetics and Data61-CSIRO.
-During my PhD, I was closely working with [Dr. Saeed Anwar](https://saeed-anwar.github.io/) and [Prof. Nick Barnes](http://users.cecs.anu.edu.au/~nmb/), and associated with [Prof. Hongdong Li](http://users.cecs.anu.edu.au/~hongdong/) and [Dr. Liang Zheng](https://zheng-lab.cecs.anu.edu.au/index.html).
+Currently, I am working as a Research Assistant Professor at the Department of Computer Science and Engineering, the Chinese University of Hong Kong (CUHK).
+I am also affiliated with CUHK's Institute of Medical Intelligence and XR, led by [Prof. Pheng Ann Heng](http://www.cse.cuhk.edu.hk/~pheng/).
+Previously, I obtained my PhD degree from ANU (affiliated with Data61-CSIRO), under the supervision of [Dr. Saeed Anwar](https://saeed-anwar.github.io/) and [Prof. Nick Barnes](http://users.cecs.anu.edu.au/~nmb/).

-I will be joining the Department of Computer Science and Engineering at The Chinese University of Hong Kong as a Research Assistant Professor in Fall 2023.
+My current research focuses on 3D vision and Extended Reality (XR), especially for their applications in medical study.

 ## News
 * My PhD thesis is available on the [ANU Open Research](https://openresearch-repository.anu.edu.au/handle/1885/294551).
 (08/2023)